kverb/workspaces/README.md

 docker build --ulimit "nofile=1024:1048576" --build-arg USER_NAME=<user-name> -f Dockerfile.Node -t <image-name> .
 ```

-specify the flavor with `-f` : `Dockerfile.Node, Dockerfile.Go` , etc.
+specify the flavor with `-f` : `Node.Dockerfile, Go.Dockerfile` , etc.

 This DOES NOT copy the current directory contents to the container.
 Instead, mount as a volume at run time: